 - Your place of employment and position

 You do not have to give details about your occupation, such as job responsibilities or salary information.
-For example, if your job requires you to lift heavy objects, they could say that you sustained a back injury from your job and not the car accident.
+For example, if your job requires you to lift heavy objects, they could say that you sustained a back injury from your job and not a car accident.

 You can also provide them with the following:

 - Names of any witnesses to the accident